Manoj-Vamanaguntla/assignment2-Vamanaguntla/README.md

 | Switzerland | Best for hiking Experience | 15 |
 | France | Best travel back in time place and to explore beautifully preserved historic towns | 30 |
 | India | Best for its traditions and tasty food | 60 |

+---

+> The road to success is always under construction
+>> Lily Tomlin
+>I'm in shape.
+Round is a shape
+>> George Carlin